camunda-community-hub/zeebe-client-node-js/README.md

 Version 2.x and later of the package: Node versions 12.22.5+, 14.17.5+, or 16.6.1+.
 Version 2.x uses the pure JS implementation of the gRPC library, and requires a fix to the `nghttp2` library in Node (See [#201](https://github.com/camunda-community-hub/zeebe-client-node-js/issues/201)).

+<a name="breaking-8.1.0"></a>

+## Breaking changes in Zeebe 8.1.0

+All deprecated APIs are removed in the 8.1.0 package version.
+If your code relies on deprecated methods and method signatures, you need to use a package version prior to 8.1.0 or update your application code.

 <a name="breaking-1.0.0"></a>

 ## Breaking changes in Zeebe 1.0.0